eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

    MySQL Connector/J passes all of the tests in the publicly available version of Sun's JDBC compliance test suite.
-However, in many places the JDBC specification is vague about how certain functionality should be implemented, or the specification allows leeway in implementation.
+However, in many places the JDBC specification is vague about how certain functionality should be implemented, or the specification enables leeway in implementation.

    This section gives details on a interface-by-interface level about